AozoraDev/SaaF-Android/README.md

 Or if you like coding using Notepad, just type `gradlew.bat assembleDebug` (for Windows) or `./gradlew assembleDebug` (for Linux).

-## TODO
-- Added visualizer to `RadioPlayer`.
-- Complete the `About` activity.
-- Made it work like radio in GTA SA.

 ## Dependencies Used
 - AndroidX: DocumentFile, & AppCompat [(LICENSE)](https://opensource.org/licenses/Apache-2.0)
 - Material Components [(LICENSE)](https://opensource.org/licenses/Apache-2.0)